 Universities and research institutes, and other academic institutions play an important role in improving the reporting of animal research by promoting the ARRIVE guidelines.

-As the foundation for scientific advancement and devlopers of future research leaders, universities are ideally-placed to raise awareness of the standards expected when reporting animal research and to encourage research staff and students to use the ARRIVE guidelines in the planning, conduct and reporting of animal experiments.
+As important centres of scientific advancement and developers of future research leaders, universities are ideally-placed to raise awareness of the standards expected when reporting animal research, and to encourage research staff and students to use the ARRIVE guidelines in the planning, conduct and reporting of animal experiments.

 How can Universities use and promote the ARRIVE guidelines?